 When asked to describe his new book, The Wealth Coach, Brad referred to some of his earlier works: The Real Estate Coach and Billionaire in Training.

 “Real estate is the simplest investment in the world.
-You pay for 20% of the property and your tenants pay for the other 80%.
-In 20 years, you’ve paid off the mortgage and you own an asset.”
+You pay for 20% of the property, and your tenants pay for the other 80%.
+In 20 years, you’ve paid off the mortgage, and you own an asset.”

 That’s the simplicity of real-estate investing.

 What Brad quickly realised, however, was that even though people had the tools available to them to make money, the philosophies of wealth sometimes escaped them.
-“If you don’t think like a rich person, you’re not going to do the stuff in the the real estate book or the business books, so I had to think about getting the mouldable philosophies of wealth into a story.”
+“If you don’t think like a rich person, you’re not going to do the stuff in the real estate book or the business books.
+I had to think about getting the mouldable philosophies of wealth into a story.”
 Brad believes that poverty is a mindset, and just because a person can intellectually understand wealth, it doesn’t mean that they get it on an emotional level.

 “You can choose in life to be rich or poor – it’s up to you.
 If, for example, your parents fed you bad food all your life, you can change that; you can change your conditioning.
-If you were taught negative conditioning with money, you can change your conditioning.
+If you were taught negative conditioning with money, you could change your conditioning.
 You’ve just got to want to learn how to change.”
 Brad understands, however, that the desire to learn to change is not something everyone has.

-Brad tells me that like with his previous books, The Wealth Coach is a step of simple philosophies and formulas that if the reader follows, they will get rich.
+Brad tells me that like with his previous books; The Wealth Coach is a step of simple philosophies and formulas that if the reader follows, they will get rich.

-“It’s not rocket science and it’s not anything amazing; it’s just principles and formulas that if followed and if acted upon, will produce results.”
+“It’s not rocket science, and it’s not anything amazing; it’s just principles and formulas that if followed and if acted upon, will produce results.”